shashank2896/SimulationDetection/README.md

 root/images/bees/asd932_.png

-where root is the folder containing the code.
+where root is the folder containing the code and bees, ants are the class names.